 But of the fear of the Lord this is what is written: Come, my children, listen to me, I shall teach you the fear of the Lord.
 The fear of the Lord has then to be learned because it can be taught.
 It does not lie in terror, but in something that can be taught.
 It does not arise from the fearfulness of our nature; it has to be acquired by obedience to the commandments, by holiness of life and by knowledge of the truth.

 For us the fear of God consists wholly in love, and perfect love of God brings our fear of him to its perfection.
 Our love for God is entrusted with its own responsibility: to observe his counsels, to obey his laws, to trust his promises.
 Let us hear what Scripture says: And now, Israel, what does the Lord your God ask of you except to fear the Lord your God and walk in his ways and love him and keep his commandments with your whole heart and your whole soul, so that it may be well for you?

 The ways of the Lord are many, though he is himself the way.
 When he speaks of himself he calls himself the way and shows us the reason why he called himself the way: No one can come to the Father except through me.

 We must ask for these many ways, we must travel along these many ways, to find the one that is good.
 That is, we shall find the one way of eternal life through the guidance of many teachers.
 These ways are found in the law, in the prophets, in the gospels, in the writings of the apostles, in the different good works by which we fulfill the commandments.
 Blessed are those who walk these ways in the fear of the Lord.

 This post by St. Hilary of Poitiers is an excerpt of his Treatise on the Psalms, Ps 127, 1-3; (CSEL 24, 628-630).
-It is used in the Roman Catholic Divine Office of Readings for Thursday of the second (2nd) week in Lent.
-The accompanying biblical reading is taken from Exodus 18:13-27.
+It appears in the Roman Catholic Divine Office of Readings for Thursday of the second (2nd) week in Lent.
+The accompanying biblical reading is from Exodus 18:13-27.